PranavBP/Fetch-iOS-Coding-Challenge/README.md

     </p>

-2. Tabbar - The app demonstarted the usage of tabbar, it has 2 main tabs
+2. Tabbar - The app demonstrates the usage of TabBar, it has 2 main tabs
-  - Dessert - Shows the DessertListView
+  - Desserts - Shows all the desserts.
-  - Settings - Displays the version number of app.
+  - Settings - Displays the version number of the app, name, and details for the contributor.

 ## Architecture

-This app follow the MVVM architecture, below is the brief explaination.
+This app follows the MVVM architecture, I've included a brief explanation below.

-1. Views: DessertListview, DessertDetailView
+1. Views:
+  - DessertListview:
+    - Presents a collection of desserts in a LazyVGrid, with each Dessert represented as an individual card(DessertCardView).
+  - DessertCardView:
+    - This card is an abstracted SwiftUI view, which shows the image and name of the dessert.
+  - DessertDetailView:
+    - This view shows the image, instructions, and ingredients of the dessert.

-2. ViewModels: DessertListVM, DessertDetailVM
+2. ViewModels:
+   - DessertListVM:
+     - This class includes ```fetchData()``` method that initiates a network request to the MealDB API.
+The API response, containing the dessert data, is asynchronously processed.
+     - The dessert data undergoes two main operations: Handling null values and alphabetical sorting the desserts.
+   - DessertDetailVM:
+     - This class includes ```fetchDessertDetail()``` method that takes in a parameter "mealID", and initiates a network request to the MealDB API.
+The API response contains the data of all the ingredients and instructions.

-3. Models: Dessert, DessertDetail and Ingredient
+3. Models:
+  - Dessert
+  - DessertDetail
+  - Ingredient

 ## Requirements

-- Xcode version: Please make sure you have the latest Xcode version 15.0 and above.
+- Xcode version: Please ensure you have the latest Xcode version 15.0 and above.
-- iOS version: This projects minimum deployement target is iOS 15.0, as Fetch also supports 15 and above.
+- iOS version: This project's minimum deployment target is iOS 15.0, as Fetch also supports 15 and above.

 ## Getting Started